jr-nunez-dev/Automation-Architecture-Blueprints/Integration Blueprints/Incident Management Pipeline/README.md

 # Incident Management Pipeline Pattern

+> 💡 **Original Blueprint Notice**
+>
+> This blueprint represents an original automation architecture designed by the repository author.
+It documents a reusable engineering approach for synchronizing entity lifecycle changes between systems using event-driven automation.
+While inspired by real-world operational requirements, the architectural decisions, workflow organization, and synchronization strategy are original and intended as a reusable reference rather than an industry standard.

 ## 📖 Overview
 The **Incident Management Pipeline Pattern** is an event-driven automation architecture that standardizes both incident creation and incident lifecycle synchronization.